linuxgurugamer/K.P.R.S/README.md

 1. To receive, you need an antenna.
 Currently all antennas have the ability to receive radio broadcasts, including command pods with built-in antennas.
 Also, currently unmanned vessels also allow the receiver to be used
 2. Once on a vessel, click the radio button to open the radio panel
+	1. Note:  The radio panel is scalable using the horizontal scroll bar at the top
 3. All active channels are listed in the scrollbox.
 Click on a channel to select it.
 4. The five buttons right below are to save selected channels.
 Right click on a button to either clear or save the current channel